-This study analyzes the interaction between political regimes and government effectiveness using excess mortality and the V-Dem data and reports that good democratic governance can significantly reduce COVID-19 excess mortality.
+This study analyzes the interaction between political regimes and government effectiveness using excess mortality and the V-Dem data and reports that good democratic governance can significantly reduce excess mortality.
 These results genuinely contribute to the literature.

 There are some limitations of this study paper, of course.
-For example, the number of observations is relatively small mainly because of the missing values of excess mortality, although the excess mortality data seem much more reliable than the reported number of deaths.
-Especially, This study does not include such cases as China and India, which have not reported excess mortality.
+For example, the above analyses use three political regime variables as independent variables.
+However, the number of observations is relatively small mainly because of the missing values of excess mortality, the dependent variable, although the excess mortality data seem much more reliable than the reported number of deaths.
+Especially, this study does not include such cases as China and India, which have not reported excess mortality yet.
 China has been regarded to succeed in combating COVID-19, and, on the other hand, India has been in a catastrophic situation.
-These problems may lead to some bias, but the data are not available now.
-This should be corrected in future research when the data are available.
+These problems may lead to some bias.
+Then this study applies the two-step Heckman estimation for coping with this problem as much as possible.
+In the first step, this technique predicts selection from the sample, the number of available excess mortality in this study, and in the second step, uses this information to adjust the OLS estimation to explain excess mortality (Hansson and Olofsdotter, 2013).
+The additional estimation for Models 3, 6, and 9 in Table 1 above are in Appendix 3.
+Appendix 4 displays the effects of the interaction on predicted excess mortality based on Model 1 in Appendix 3.
+Appendix 5 is based on Model 2 in Appendix 3.
+Appendix 6 is based on Model 3 in Appendix 3.
+They are almost identical to the main results above.
+These additional analyses strongly support the main results.